tinode/chat/docs/API.md

       params: { ... } // parameters, specific to the verification method, optional
     },
 	...
-  ],   // account credentials which require verifiction, such as email.
+  ],   // account credentials which require verification, such as email or phone number.

   desc: {  // object, user initialization data closely matching that of table
            // initialization; optional